shotaIDE/BracketDot/README.md

 gem install xcpretty
 ```

-Move directory to your Objective-C project which you want to analyze and run command as below.
+Move directory to your Objective-C project which you want to analyze and run the following command.

 ```shell
 cd ${Objective-C Project Directory}